-An applications-oriented introduction to electronics and instrumentation.
-Provides a basis of circuit theory and elementary electronics and then treats analog computers, amplifiers, amplifier systems and electronic instrumentation.
+An applications-oriented introduction to electronics.
+Provides a basis of circuit theory and elementary electronics and then treats filters, frequency response, general amplifier characteristics, operational amplifiers and their use in instrumentation, power supplies, analog computers and their use in modelling non-electrical systems.
 Included in the course is a project illustrating the application of electrical engineering to other disciplines.